legnaleurc/wcpan.drive.core/README.md

     factory = DriveFactory()

     # Read config files from here.
-    # The default is $HOME/.config/wcpan/drive.
+    # The default is $HOME/.config/wcpan.drive.
     # These files are what you want to keep and backup.
     factory.config_path = '/tmp/config'

-    # Put data file to here.
+    # Put generated files here.
-    # The default is $HOME/.local/share/wcpan/drive.
+    # The default is $HOME/.local/share/wcpan.drive.
-    # These files can be safely deleted.
+    # These files should be safely deleted.
     factory.data_path = '/tmp/data'

     # Setup cache database, will write to data folder.